 Erica turgida is an erect, bushy plant 300-400 mm high, with slender, willowy and slightly hairy branches.

 It produces numerous small urn- or cup-shaped, pink flowers, which are clustered at the ends of short branchlets.
 The flowers are only about 3 mm long and slightly constricted at the mouth from which the anthers protrude.
-The overall effect is a petite plant that is rather attractive when in flower in November and December.
+The overall effect is a petite plant that is rather attractive when in flower in early summer (November and December).

 In situ conservation

 Plans are being formulated to restore plants of Erica turgida to secure natural areas within the Kenilworth Race Course.
 Plants have been propagated and we plan to plant then in selected positions early next winter.
 Land management is critical for the survival of healthy populations, so Nature Conservation is working in conjunction with botanical conservation experts and horticulturists at Kirstenbosch to enhance the chance of successful restoration of this species.